 Central College's strong programs in science, athletic training and exercise science all support preparation for the field of podiatric medicine.
 Although entrance requirements vary, a strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is considered excellent preparation for podiatry school.

-Central students succeed on MCAT entrance exams and in securing acceptance into podiatry schools with help from an on-campus pre-health adviser and academic advisers to ensure that you complete the required courses, complete the required hours of observation, maintain a GPA of 3.6 or higher and take advantage of the many on- and off-campus opportunities for research and professional development.
+Central students succeed on MCAT entrance exams and in securing acceptance into podiatry schools with help from an on-campus pre-health advisorand academic advisors to ensure that you complete the required courses, complete the required hours of observation, maintain a GPA of 3.6 or higher and take advantage of the many on- and off-campus opportunities for research and professional development.
 Central’s pre-professional program prepares you to pursue podiatry education in graduate school.
-With the help of your adviser, you will choose a major that best prepares you for further study.
+With the help of your advisor, you will choose a major that best prepares you for further study.